Resources for Writers and Aspiring Authors

 I’ve already learned this stuff, so hopefully you don’t have to learn it the hard way.

 During the six years I spent having and raising my kids, I researched everything so that when I was ready to publish I could hit the ground running.
 Here are my notes and experiences on the different self publishing options that I found to be the best way to go about things.
 Let me be clear though: This education was harder to come by and work through than my college education was.
-This is six years of research and two years of publishing experience I’m handing over.
+This is six years of research and three years of publishing experience I’m handing over.
 But the truth is, your success as an author will completely depend on how badly you want this to work, and how much time you’re willing to put into this to make it your career.

 I don’t know a lot of self published authors who managed to pull off hitting the #1 Bestselling spot in such a competitive category like “Christian Fiction” with their debut book, but I did it because of how much I planned ahead, and because I did loads of research.
 If you’re willing to do the work, you can do it, too.
 And that’s why I’m offering this page as a resource.
 So you can follow the steps I had success with (and avoid the ones that turned out to be a mistake for me) and write and publish a great book.